-$$v{\mathbf{g}} = v{\mathbf{M}} \pm v{\mathbf{IF}}$$ $$= \ell v_1 + m v_2 + n v_3$$ where $v_1$ and $v_2$ are basis laser frequencies which have been determined by prior synthesis measurements, and $v_3$ is a microwave frequency.
-The quantities $\ell$ , m, and n are harmonic numbers with m and n allowed both positive and negative values.
-The harmonic generation, as well as the mixing which produces the intermediate frequency to be measured, occurs in a suitable diode, typically a tungsten catwhisker on a nickel base.
-Two relevant points indicated in Fig. 1 are: First, the laser beams are polarized with the electric field vector in a plane which contains the catwhisker antenna while the angles between the laser beams and antenna are as dictated by antenna theory.
-Second, the beat frequency signals usually have not been of sufficient quality to allow cycle counting.
-One then determines the frequency of the beat note center with respect to a frequency marker from a tracking generator by using a storage display for averaging the RF power spectrum of the beat.
+where $v_1$ and $v_2$ are basis laser frequencies which have been determined by prior synthesis measurements, and $v_3$ is a microwave frequency.
+The quantities l, m, and n are harmonic numbers, with m and n allowed both positive and negative values.
+The harmonic generation, as well as the mixing which produces the intermediate frequency to be measured, occurs in a suitable diode-typically a tungsten catwhisker on a nickel base.
+Two relevant points are indicated in Fig. 1.
+First, the laser beams are polarized with the electric field vector in a plane which contains the catwhisker antenna while the angles between the laser beams and antenna are as dictated by antenna theory [2].
+Second, the beat-frequency signals usually have not been of sufficient quality to allow cycle counting.
+One then determines the frequency of the beat-note center with respect to a frequency marker from a tracking generator by using a storage display for averaging the RF power spectrum of the beat.
 It is desirable to narrow the laser's power spectral linewidth to reduce the uncertainty in locating its center.

-The HCN laser is the lowest frequency basis laser used in most IFS schemes, and its stabilization along with stabilization of the other basis lasers, has been the subject of recent interest.
-A group at Martin Marietta reported phase locking of an HCN laser for brief periods.
-Another group at the National Physical Laboratory in Teddington, England, has frequency locked an HCN laser to a molecular absorption to a stability of parts in $10^{8}$ .
-Before we describe some HCN laser stabilization work at NBS, Boulder, we first illustrate where it fits into the over-all scheme of things.
+The hydrogen-cyanide (HCN) laser is the lowest frequency basis laser used in most IFS schemes, and its stabilization, along with the stabilization of the other basis lasers, has been a subject of recent interest.
+A group at Martin Marietta reported phase locking of an HCN laser for brief periods [3].
+Another group at the National Physical Laboratory in Teddington, England, has frequency locked an HCN laser to a molecular absorption to a stability of parts in $10^8$ [4].
+Before we describe some HCN laser stabilization work at NBS, Boulder, we will first illustrate where it fits into the overall scheme of things.

-The frequency of methane was recently measured at NBS to several parts in 10.
-Figure 2 shows the stabilized synthesis chain that was used in that series of measurements.
-(The equations on the right relate the particular $v{\rm M}$ to the measurements preceeding it.)
-The He-Ne laser was stabilized to the methane saturated absorption.
-The two CO2 lasers were stabilized to the R(30) and R(10) transitions.
-The water vapor laser was stabilized by frequency locking its third harmonic plus the microwave frequency to a frequency 60 MHz away from the R(10) line of a CO2 laser.
+The frequency of methane was recently measured at NBS to better than a part in 10.
+Fig. 2 shows the stabilized synthesis chain that was used in that series of measurements [5].
+(The equations on the right relate the particular $\nu_M$ to the measurements preceding it.)
+The He-Ne laser was stabilized to the methane saturated absorption [6].
+The two CO2 lasers were stabilized to the R(30) and R(10) transitions [7].
+The watervapor laser was stabilized by frequency locking its third harmonic plus the microwave frequency to a frequency 60 MHz away from the R(10) line of a CO2 laser.